 The labeled images are lacking bounding boxes so the next step is to manually add them utilizing a program called label studio.
 This furthers our goal by allowing the image collection to be more accurately processed.
 For the training, the information has to be stored as a yaml file so the transfer is also handled at this stage.

+used label studio

+paso a formato yaml

 Herramientas utilizadas